CycloneDX/cyclonedx-cocoapods/README.md

 This repo contains files named `example_bom.xml` and `example_bom.json` that were generated with this tool.

 They represent the open source [PodsUpdater application](https://github.com/kizitonwose/PodsUpdater).
-The PodsUpdater code was checked out, then these threee commands were run in the checked out code directory.
+The PodsUpdater code was checked out, then these three commands were run in the checked out code directory.

 ```shell
 % pod install